 Finally, if you are facing criminal charges after your child was a victim of medical kidnapping, you need legal help and you need it now.
 Authorities will exert medical control over your child as soon as they can after taking them out of your custody.

-Call the experienced attorneys at Holland Law for aggressive representation.
-To schedule a consultation in either our Fort Mill office on Gold Hill Road, or in our Rock Hill office on Oakland Avenue, please call 803-219-2630 or contact us online.
+Call the experienced attorneys at Holland Law, LLC for aggressive representation.
+To schedule a consultation in either our Fort Mill office on Gold Hill Road, or in our Rock Hill office on Oakland Avenue, please call 803-219-2630 or reach out on our Contact page.
 Our team serves clients in the York, Lancaster, and Chester County communities.